shaunluttin/design-patterns/notes/gof-ch01-introduction.md

 * inheritance to compose classes -vs- composition to assemble objects
 * inheritance to describe algorithms -vs- cooperating objects to perform tasks

-How design patterns solve design problems
+## How design patterns solve design problems

+These are the XXX design problems that design patterns help to solve.

+### Finding appropriate objects

+### Determining object granularity

+### Specifying object interfaces

+### Specifying object implementations

+Class vs interface inheritance

+Programming to an interface, not an implementation

+### Putting reuse mechanisms to work

+Inheritance vs composition

+Delegation

+Inheritance vs parameterized types

+### Relating run-time and compile-time structures

+### Designing for change

+Application programs

+Toolkits

+Framworks

-How to select a desing pattern
+## How to select a desing pattern

-How to use a design pattern
+## How to use a design pattern